-A word on pricing: Not all NAS box manufacturers also build hard drives, so many of them sell these boxes “unpopulated;” i.e., without any hard drives installed.
+A word on pricing: Outside of Seagate and WD, NAS box vendors don’t manufacture hard drives, and sell their boxes “unpopulated;” i.e., without any hard drives installed.
 When you’re comparing prices, make sure you know whether or not the drivers are included.
 If you’re not familiar with formatting a hard drive or setting up an array of drives, you might find it more convenient to buy a NAS box that’s populated and ready to go right out of the box.

 How we tested

 Speaking of testing, here’s how we benchmarked them.
-Each boxes was mapped under Windows 10 on a faster Core i7-3770 system with NVMe SSDs and then benchmarked with CrystalDiskMark 5.
-Additionally, backups of 40GB of data were performed to check real-life throughput against the benchmark.
+Each box was mapped under Windows 10 on a faster Core i7-5820 system with NVMe SSDs and then benchmarked with CrystalDiskMark 6.
+Additionally, backups of 40GB of data aare performed to check real-life throughput against the benchmark.
 We streamed 1080p—and where possible, 2160p—video files to multiple client devices, including two second-generation iPads, the test PC, two Android phones, and a Windows Phone.
 A DLNA media server was used whenever possible; when it wasn’t, we used Plex Media server and the relevant client app.

 Each of the boxes reviewed here proved capable of delivering data fast enough to stream 10-bit color, 2160p (4K UHD) video at 60 frames per second.
 A box that can do that, can easily stream 720p and 1080p video to multiple devices.
 That means that streaming performance was basically a non-issue for these drives, though we’ve noted where a particular box was outstanding.